bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   ![Add reference](media/azure-data-box-dotnet-sdk/add-reference.png)

-### Configure your confirguration settings
+### Configure your configuration settings
   To configure your configuration settings, open the `app.config` file from Solution Explorer in Visual Studio.
 Add the contents of the <appSettings> element shown below.
-Replace `tenatnt-id` with the tenant ID of the subscription, `subscription-id` with the subscription ID, `aad-application-id` with application ID for which the service principal was set, and `aad-application-key` with application authentication key for which the AAD application:
+Replace `tenant-id` with the tenant ID of the subscription, `subscription-id` with the subscription ID, `aad-application-id` with application ID for which the service principal was set, and `aad-application-key` with application authentication key for which the AAD application:

   ```
   <configuration>